Pages

 Chasing the Green Sun

 Paul and I are opposites in many ways.
-For one thing, he thinks in graphics while I, in words.
-He is a very determined guy, seldom giving up on his hopes and dreams, while I am easily distracted, giving in to setbacks.
+For one thing, he thinks in graphics while I think in words.
+He is a very determined guy, seldom giving up on his hopes and dreams, while I am easily distracted, often giving in to setbacks.

-"No, no," the lady explain.
+"No, no," the lady explained.
 The green she referred to was a flash of green right as the sun dropped under the horizon.
-In her lifetime, she witnessed twice, once in Santa Cruz and another in Oregon.
+In her lifetime, she witnessed it twice, once in Santa Cruz and another time in Oregon.
 Paul found her experience interesting, even though he had never heard of it.
-He was unusually quiet on our way back to the Pleasure Point and Hook.
+He was unusually quiet on our way back to the Pleasure Point, and then the Hook.
 The fascinating story apparently was rooted in his head.

 According to Paul, "The Green Flash is a phenomenon that sometimes occurs just after sunset or right before sunrise.
 It happens when the sun is almost entirely below the horizon, and for a brief moment, the upper rim of the sun appears green.
 This is caused by the refraction of sunlight through the Earth's atmosphere, which disperses the light and makes the green part of the spectrum visible.
 As the sun sets, the sunlight refracts from red, orange, yellow and then to green, progressing through the "ROYGBIV" colors.
 It is extremely rare and usually only lasts a couple of seconds.
 Here, in the last frame you can also dimly see a bit of blue spectrum."